 Sickle beta-plus thalassemia is a form of sickle cell disease.
 It describes the condition resulting from a hybrid of two genetic defects in the gene for making hemoglobin - an essential component of red blood cells.
 It occurs in the presence of one allele for sickling (deformed) hemoglobin, and one allele for moderate beta thalassemia.
 Sickle beta-plus thalassemia closely resembles a mild case of a sickle cell anemia.
 It is a lifelong condition, but not necessarily debilitating.

-- Q How do I manage sickle beta-zero thalassemia on a daily basis?
+- Q How do other illnesses affect sickle beta-zero thalassemia?

 - Q Do I need blood transfusions for sickle beta-plus thalassemia?

-- Q How does sickle beta-plus thalassemia affect the body?
+- Q How does sickle beta-zero thalassemia affect the body?